fbpx

 How long will it take to get my order?

 Your turnaround time will vary depending on the type of order.
-Most standard digital orders only take 1 business day.
+Most standard digital orders have 1 business day and 3 business day options.
 Day 1 of your turnaround time is the day after you place the order.
-Our cut off time for orders is 5pm (EST) Monday – Friday.
-Orders after 5pm will count as the following business day.
-For instance, if you order before 5pm on Monday with a 1 business day turnaround, your order will be completed on Tuesday.
-Orders that take longer than 1 business day will follow the same schedule.
-If you need a different turn around time than what’s available, call or email us and we’ll do our best to accommodate you.
+The cut off time for orders with a 1 business day turnaround is 3pm EST. The cut off time for all other orders is 5pm EST. All orders placed after their cut off times will be treated as if they were placed the following business day.
+For instance, if you order before 3pm on Monday with a 1 business day turnaround, your order will be completed on Tuesday.
+Orders that take longer than 1 business day will follow the same schedule, but with a 5pm cut off.
+If you need a different turnaround time than what’s available, call or email us and we’ll do our best to accommodate you.
 Once your order is complete, you can pick it up at our headquarters in Philadelphia or we can ship via UPS.
 The shipping time and cost is based on your location, weight and the speed at which you choose to ship.
 If you need to expedite the shipping, please let us know.
 If you include multiple products with different turnaround times in the same order, we will ship all products together, using the longest turnaround for all products.
 If you need some parts of the order earlier, please let us know.
 Additional shipping charges may apply.

 When will my pickup be ready?